-The proposals and amendments which are not of the domain of the law are irreceivable.
+The proposals and amendments which are not of the domain of the law are not receivable.
 The irreceivability is declared by the President of the National Assembly.

-In the case of dispute, the Constitutional Council, seized by the President of the Republic, or by one-quarter at least of the Deputies, decides in a time period of fifteen days counting from its seizing.
+In the case of dispute, the Constitutional Council, referred [to the matter] by the President of the Republic or by one-quarter at least of the Deputies, decides within a time period of fifteen days counting from its referral [to the matter].

-The laws can, before their promulgation, be deferred to the Constitutional Council by the President of the National Assembly or by one-tenth at least of the Deputies or by the parliamentary groups.
-The associations of the defense of the Rights of Man legally constituted can equally defer to the Constitutional Council the laws concerning the public freedoms.
-The Constitutional Council decides in a time period of fifteen days counting from its seizing.
+The laws may, before their promulgation, be deferred to the Constitutional Council by the President of the National Assembly or by one-tenth at least of the Deputies or by the parliamentary groups.

+The associations of defense of the Rights of Man legally constituted can equally defer to the Constitutional Council the laws concerning the public freedoms.

+The Constitutional Council decides within a time period of fifteen days counting from its referral [to the matter].

 The Deputies have the right of amendment.

-The proposals and amendments deposited by the members of the National Assembly are not receivable when their adoption would have as a consequence either a reduction of the public resources, or the creation or aggravation of a public debt, unless they would be accompanied by a proposal of augmentation of receipts or of equivalent economies.
+The proposals and amendments deposited by the members of the National Assembly are not receivable when their adoption would have as a consequence either a diminution of the public resources, or the creation or aggravation of a public expense, unless they would be accompanied by a proposal of augmentation of receipts or of equivalent economies.

-The National Assembly votes the bill of the Law of Finance within the conditions determined by law.
+The National Assembly votes the bill of the Law of Finance within the conditions determined by the law.

-The National Assembly is seized with the bill of the Law of Finance from the opening of the October session.
-The bill of the Law of Finance must provide the receipts necessary for the integral covering of expenses.
-The National Assembly votes the balanced budget.
+The National Assembly is referred [to the matter] of the bill of the Law of Finance at the opening of the session of October.
+The bill of the Law of Finance must provide for the receipts necessary for the complete covering of the expenditures.

+The National Assembly votes [a] balanced budget.

 If the National Assembly has not decided within a time period of seventy days, the bill of law can be put into force by ordinance.

-The President of the Republic seizes, for the ratification, the National Assembly convoked in extraordinary session, within a time limit of fifteen days.
+The President of the Republic refers [the matter], for ratification, [to] the National Assembly convoked in extraordinary session, within a time period of fifteen days.

 If the National Assembly has not voted the budget by the end of this extraordinary session, the budget is definitively established by ordinance.

-If the bill of the Law of Finance has not been deposited in a timely way to be promulgated before the beginning of the exercise, the President of the Republic demands of the National Assembly by urgency, the authorization to repeat the budget of the previous year by provisional twelfths.
+If the bill of the Law of Finance has not been deposited in a timely way to be promulgated before the beginning of the fiscal year [exercice], the President of the Republic demands of urgency of the National Assembly, the authorization to repeat the budget of the previous year by provisional twelfths.

-The National Assembly regulates the accounts of the Nation according to the modalities specified by the Law of Finance.
+The National Assembly regulates the accounts of the Nation according to the modalities provided for by the Law of Finance.
 The bill of the law of regulation must be deposited with the Bureau of the National Assembly one year at the latest after the execution of the budget.

-• Legislative oversight of the executive

-The means of information of the National Assembly concerning the governmental action are the oral question, the written question, and the commission of inquiry.
-During the term of the ordinary session, one meeting per month is reserved by priority to the questions of the Deputies and to the responses of the President of the Republic.
+The means of information of the National Assembly with regard to the governmental action are the oral question, the written question, [and] the commission of inquiry.

+During the term of the ordinary session, one sitting per month is reserved by priority to the questions of the Deputies and to the responses of the President of the Republic.

 The President of the Republic can delegate to the Head of Government and to the ministers the power to respond to the questions of the Deputies.

 In the circumstance, the National Assembly can take a resolution to make recommendations to the Government.

 The members of the Government have access to the commissions of the National Assembly.
 They are heard at the demand of the commissions.

 They can be assisted by the commissioners of the Government.

+TITLE VI

-TITLE V: OF TREATIES AND INTERNATIONAL AGREEMENTS
+OF TREATIES AND INTERNATIONAL AGREEMENTS